ashuein/silence-trimmer/README.md

 Examples:

-- a. a classroom lecture where the teacher pauses for long stretches while writing on the board
+- a classroom lecture where the teacher pauses for long stretches while writing on the board
-- b. a screen recording with long setup delays or waiting time
+- a screen recording with long setup delays or waiting time
-- c. a meeting or interview recording with repeated dead air
+- a meeting or interview recording with repeated dead air
-- d. study material recorded on a phone with uneven pacing
+- study material recorded on a phone with uneven pacing

 These files are still useful, but they are slower to review, harder to share, and frustrating to revisit.